 Please note that guests on our boat trips should be comfortable with walking over rough terrain and prepared to access the vessel via a series of steps or a ladder, depending on tide conditions.
 Please contact us if you have any concerns over accessibility and we will be happy to help.
-You can view further information on the vessels we use for the trips here: Coastal Connection.

 Accommodation is available at Coll Bunkhouse, which has 16 beds available from £21pppn.

 Further accommodation is available in the village of Arinagour at the Coll Hotel, Tigh na Mara Guest House and Dun Fraoch B&B. A full list of accommodation options on Coll, including self-catering properties, is available here: Visit Coll.